We also want 70% of Londoners to live within 400 metres of the London-wide cycle network, and for a wider cross-section of Londoners to cycle.

 Our cycle hire scheme, Santander Cycles, offers bikes for rent 24 hours a day, in and around central London.

-Visitors and residents can hire one of around 11,500 bikes from more than 700 docking stations, use it for business or leisure trips around the Capital, then return it ready for the next person to use.
+Visitors and residents can hire one of more than 11,500 bikes from around 750 docking stations, use it for business or leisure trips around the Capital, then return it ready for the next person to use.

 Docking stations are typically about 400 metres apart, located off main roads, near tourist attractions, in parks, and at Tube and rail stations.